-Please read these terms and conditions carefully before submitting your vote.
+Please read these terms and conditions carefully before submitting your entry.

-- Employees of the Woodland Trust and their immediate families or persons connected with the competition and their immediate families, are not eligible to vote for a tree
+- Employees of the Woodland Trust and their immediate families or persons connected with the competition and their immediate families, are not eligible to nominate a tree

-• All entries must be made directly by the person(s) voting for the tree
+- All entries must be made directly by the person(s) nominating the tree

 Start date and closing date